wp-plugins/zemanta/readme.txt

 = How do I get my blog posts linked to by other bloggers in your network? =

-Just add your blog to our database and after it is approved (requirements for approval can be [found here](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-articles-pool)), if another blogger is writing about something that is relevant to you, we will recommend your related posts to them.
+Just add your blog to our database and after it is approved (requirements for approval can be [found here](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-articles-pool)) We will index your posts and if another blogger is writing about something similar, we will recommend your related posts to them.
 You can find out who has linked to your posts through your Zemanta dashboard.

 = Do I have to create account with Zemanta or can I just install the plug-in? =